-Liquidity risk is managed through investments in highly liquid investments with a maturity profile that mirrors TransRe's and GBO's expected payment patterns.
+Liquidity risk is managed through investing in highly liquid investments held in functional currencies matching GBO's liabilities and claim duration profile.

 Risk sensitivity for liquidity risk

 GBO has carried out stress and scenario testing as part of its approach to managing liquidity risk and as part of the annual ORSA process.
 GBO does not consider liquidity to be a material risk.